jonhicks123/sql-challenge/README.md

 #### Data Analysis

-- Listed the following details of each employee: employee number, last name, first name, sex, and salary.
+- List the following details of each employee: employee number, last name, first name, sex, and salary.

-- Listed the first name, last name, and hire date for employees who were hired in 1986.
+- List the first name, last name, and hire date for employees who were hired in 1986.

-- Listed the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.
+- List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.

-- Listed the department of each employee with the following information: employee number, last name, first name, and department name.
+- List the department of each employee with the following information: employee number, last name, first name, and department name.

-- Listed first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."
+- List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."

-- Listed all employees in the Sales department, including their employee number, last name, first name, and department name.
+- List all employees in the Sales department, including their employee number, last name, first name, and department name.

-- Listed all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
+- List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

-- Listed the frequency count of employee last names to see how many employees share each last name, in descending order to see the most common last names at the top.
+- List the frequency count of employee last names to see how many employees share each last name, in descending order to see the most common last names at the top.